Most families who are not involved in “high churches” (like Catholic or Episcopal churches) don’t know what Ash Wednesday is, much less celebrate it.

 But it’s a tradition with a worthwhile heart, and there is a growing interest today in learning about ancient rites.

 Ash Wednesday is traditionally the day when the Easter season begins.
-It is set at 46 days before Easter, which means that this year, it will be celebrated on February 26.
+It is set at 46 days before Easter.

 The idea of Ash Wednesday—and, indeed, of all of Lent (the span between Ash Wednesday and Easter)—is to prepare our hearts for the crucifixion and resurrection.